Meter maintenance

 It’s also helpful to provide your property reference number.
 This number is displayed on the front of your water bill.

-If it’s not possible to get a meter reading, we will estimate your water usage based on the water use history for your property or for similar properties in your area.
+If it’s not possible for us to get a meter reading, we will leave a card asking for you to supply us a reading.
+If no reading is provided, we will estimate your water usage based on the water use history for your property or for similar properties in your area.

 Have a problem with your meter?